tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

 Program runs on the server is called Server-side language, or Back-end language, like PHP, RoR, ASP.Net etc.
 It now also runs in Application side such as Adobe Acrobat or PhotoShop, or Server-side such as Node.js or Google Apps Script.

+Languages and their intentions:
+Windows Operating System written on C++.
+Mac OS X Operation System written on C.
+M$ created C# for applications working on Windows.
+Apple created Objective-C for applications working on Mac OS X and IOS.
+HTML/CSS/JavaScript are for web pages and web applications working inside a Web Browser.
+Just like VBA working inside M$ Office System, or Clarity Report working inside MYOB EXONET.

+When we talking about learning something for programming, we really talking about is:
+<li> A Language </li>
+<li> All the frameworks learned with the language </li>
+<li> All the patterns learned to be productive and effective </li>
+<li> All the tools learned that go along with them </li>

+JavaScript was written to support SMALL SNIPPETS of code to modify the DOM state, in express tiny little event handlers.
+It does that very, very well.
+But, outside of this scope, it is not type safe(barely knows about types), horribly easy of hijack code, and even accidentally make functions vanish.
+It has minimal error reporting.

 History:
 It was developed in 1995 called LiveScript, then renamed as JavaScript in 1996 (implemented inside NetScape2).
 IE3 did JScript (M$ version).
 In 1997, Netscape submitted it to ECMA and becomes ECMAScript as standard.
 1999 EcMAScript 3 published has been universally supported, and becomes the web standard everyone uses even now.
 2009 ECMAScript 5 published but still not fully supported by various browsers, and still backwards compatible with 3.
 But People always call it JavaScript instead of ECMAScript.

+It was initially created for server-side scripting, not client-side scripting as now.
+But Netscape Server is not popular at all, and no one actually used it that way at all, so this purpose was soon forgotten, but still remains active inside Mozilla's codebase;
+just buried there without many people know about the features.
+Until Node.js and Common.js comes out.
+On the other hand, client-side scripting was booming and developed quickly, as well as hugely popular and successful, which becomes its trade mark.

 Tools:
 Just Text Editor is enough; such as  Sublime Text Editor I am using.